smirarab/sepp/sepp-package/README.md

 #### Acknowledgments

-* We thank Daniel MCDonald for help with this package.
+* We thank Daniel MCDonald for help with this package and contributed code.